These guidelines have been prepared collaboratively by:

 - Saskatchewan Workers’ Compensation Board (WCB)

 Preamble: SGI and WCB are pleased to be involved in the provision of secondary and tertiary level clinical experience for future physical therapy care providers in Saskatchewan.
 Physical Therapy (PT) students value the opportunity to gain clinical experience in diverse clinical settings, and an opportunity to explore possible future career directions.
-The School of Physical Therapy at the University of Saskatchewan also has a mandate to provide diverse undergraduate experience in various clinical settings.
+The School of Rehabilitation Science at the University of Saskatchewan also has a mandate to provide diverse undergraduate experience in various clinical settings.

 When physical therapy students are placed in WCB / SGI Secondary and Tertiary Treatment Centres, the model of care is one of direct supervision whereby the accredited physical therapist is present with the client and the PT student during interactions.

-There are five sections to this document:
+There are four sections to this document:

 - Statement of General Principles and Expectations